 - Jinkai Zheng, Xinchen Liu, Chenggang Yan, Jiyong Zhang, Wu Liu, Xiaoping Zhang, Tao Mei: TraND: Transferable Neighborhood Discovery for Unsupervised Cross-domain Gait Recognition.
-IEEE ISCAS 2021 arXiv CODE
+ISCAS 2021 arXiv CODE

 Xiaodong Chen, Wu Liu, Xinchen Liu, Yongdong Zhang, Tao Mei: A Cross-modality and Progressive Person Search System.
 ACM MM Demo 2020: 4550-4552 PDF

 Lingxiao He, Xingyu Liao, Wu Liu, Xinchen Liu, Peng Cheng, Tao Mei: FastReID: A Pytorch Toolbox for General Instance Re-identification.
 CoRR abs/2006.02631 (2020) ARXIV

 Qi Wang, Xinchen Liu, Wu Liu, Anan Liu, Wenyin Liu, Tao Mei: MetaSearch: Incremental Product Search via Deep Meta-learning.
 IEEE Trans.
 Image Process.
 29: 7549-7564 (2020) LINK

 Xinchen Liu, Meng Zhang, Wu Liu, Jingkuan Song, Tao Mei: BraidNet: Braiding Semantics and Details for Accurate Human Parsing.
 ACM MM 2019: 338-346 PDF